There are 2 family nurse practitioner (FNP) certification exams you can choose to take:

 To protect your privacy, test results are not released by phone, fax, or email for any reason.
 When you receive your certificate in the mail, you will also receive an official letter stating your 5-year certification period.

 If you fail your ANCC exam, your score report will include diagnostic information for each tested content area.
 Review it with the FNP-BC Test Content Outline to revise your study strategy, and consider preparing with an FNP prep course.
-You may apply to retest after 60 days from the date you last tested, but you may not test more than 3 times in any 12-month period.
-Ensure you meet all eligibility requirements when applying to retest.
+You may apply to retest after 60 days from your last test, but you may not test more than 3 times in any 12-month period.
+Ensure you meet all eligibility requirements when applying to retake the exam.

 What is the AANP passing score and pass rate for the FNP exam?